 If you are a food truck owner determined to keep your truck service window open, you’ve got to have your eye on each and every issue that could potentially stall your mobile food business.
 That means not overspending or wasting supplies, keeping only necessary staff and rewarding them for their good work, and promoting your food truck brand.

-The sad thing is that accounting mistakes can trip up all the good work you do in these areas, leading to lost revenue, lost customers, and even trouble with the IRS.
-Here are a few of the most common food truck accounting mistakes, and how you can avoid them.
+The sad thing is that bookkeeping mistakes can trip up all the good work you do in these areas, leading to lost revenue, lost customers, and even trouble with the IRS.

 Data entry errors can be devastating, and there’s really no way to avoid them.
 Accounting data entry is tedious, and it’s all too easy to miss a zero or switch some numbers around.
 Sure, you can accept a small amount of errors, but the fewer the better.
 And the best way to prevent them is to have all of the data entry reviewed, whoever does it.
 Reconcile each and every spreadsheet to its appropriate account, and mistakes won’t go undiscovered for very long.
 Do this at least once a month and you’ll be sure than small problems won’t become larger.